-Making chef David Thompson’s mango sticky rice recipe from his Thai Street Food cookbook became my mission after the mango rains started here in April.
-I had been ogling the green mangoes that hung from the towering mango trees in our neighbourhood since we’d moved to a smaller, cheaper, second-floor apartment in a petite residential building in a village on the edge of Siem Reap a few weeks earlier.
+Making chef David Thompson’s Thai mango sticky rice recipe from his Thai Street Food cookbook became my mission after the mango rains started here in April.
+I had been ogling the green mangoes that hung from the towering mango trees in our neighbourhood since we’d moved house to a village on the edge of Siem Reap a few weeks earlier.

 In addition to recipe testing for our Cambodia cookbooks, we also commenced a series of compelling cooking projects to keep the panic attacks at bay and keep us occupied – from baking sourdough and sourdough starter discard recipes to Terence’s experimentations with Cambodian-Australian fusion meat pies and sausage rolls.

-From the speckled terrazzo desk in the second bedroom that served as my office, I could see over the canopy of coconut palms, bamboo, tamarind, and mango trees as far as the Khmer Empire ruins atop Phnom Krom near the vast Tonle Sap or Great Lake.
+From the speckled terrazzo desk in the second bedroom that served as my office and our photo studio, I could see over the canopy of coconut palms, bamboo, tamarind, and mango trees as far as the Khmer Empire ruins atop Phnom Krom near the vast Tonle Sap or Great Lake.
 As I gawked at the mango trees – heaving with green mangoes – as they transformed into plump golden-yellow fruit, I added mango recipes to our list of cooking projects.

 At the top of the list I put David Thompson’s mango sticky rice recipe.
 Three months later, after the mango rains ended and the monsoon season started, and the last of the mangoes are being sold in the markets, I finally got around to making the chef’s white sticky rice with mango.
 Let me explain why it took so long.